Chatbot Guide

 The technology behind bots differs depending on their level and purpose.

 The most simple chatbots work as — let’s say — interactive surveys.
 The system is programmed to push set phrases and give possible replies in a form of buttons within the chat.
-Choosing a specified reply triggers one of a few dialog directions or specified actions. - First Generation NLU
+Choosing a specified reply triggers one of a few dialog directions or specified actions. - Conversational AI

 Using deep learning technology they recognise the meaning of words and phrases and their synonyms, calculate the context and possible answers in a 300-dimensional matrix, and reply accordingly.
 The trick with these bots is finding a vast enough dataset of natural conversations about the chosen topic or industry to successfully train the system.